 The Bergmeister in many ways represents the pinnacle of post-war Victoria success, even though they had a lot more up their sleeve.
 They produced the futuristic Riedel designed 200-cc Swing as well as the lovely scooter 'Peggy' (1955-1958), with electric start and an electric push button transmission, both firsts in those days.

-In 1956 Victoria introduced a fourstroke model with a 174cc ohc Parilla engine (10 and 15 HP).
+In 1956 Victoria introduced a four-stroke model with a 174cc ohc Parilla engine.

 The end of the fifties saw the end of Victoria: it joined the ZWEIRAD-UNION group and was swallowed by Fichtel and Sachs.
-Some mopeds and 50cc motorcycles were the last Victoria models in the sixties.
-The brand vanished in 1968.
+Some mopeds and 50cc motorcycles were the last Victoria models and the brand vanished in 1968.